She's got the voice, now Christina Aguilera looks for hits

-LOS ANGELES Christina Aguilera has the vocal chops, the look, the strut and millions of new fans thanks to her stint as a judge on TV singing contest "The Voice."
+LOS ANGELES, Nov 13 Christina Aguilera has the vocal chops, the look, the strut and millions of new fans thanks to her stint as a judge on TV singing contest "The Voice."

 But can she still sell records?